b-z-l/Bottle-Sensor/SOP.md

 ![](https://github.com/b-z-l/Bottle-Sensor/blob/master/resources/SOP%20images/IMG_6240.JPG)

-### Wiring Sensors
+## Wiring Sensors
 ![Sensor wiring diagram](https://github.com/b-z-l/Bottle-Sensor/blob/master/resources/SOP%20images/sensor_wiring.jpg)

-5. Wire the sensors to the Arduino using the screw terminal.
+Wire the sensors to the Arduino using the screw terminal.
 The Shinyei and DHT22 must share 5V and GND connections from the screw terminal.

-Start by twisting the GND wires (black, brown, or gray) from the Shinyei and DHT22 together and secure them into the GND terminal.
+5. Start by twisting the GND wires (black, brown, or gray) from the Shinyei and DHT22 together and secure them into the GND terminal.

 ![Twisting together wires and screwing into terminals](https://github.com/b-z-l/Bottle-Sensor/blob/master/resources/SOP%20images/IMG_6273.JPG)

-Next, do the same with the 5V wires (red).
+6. Next, do the same with the 5V wires (red).

 **NOTE:** Do NOT wire the two yellow wires together!

-The yellow wire from the Shinyei goes to terminal 5.
+7. The yellow wire from the Shinyei goes to the terminal labeled 5.
 The middle wire from the DHT22 (yellow or purple) goes to terminal 6.

 ![Completed sensor wiring](https://github.com/b-z-l/Bottle-Sensor/blob/master/resources/SOP%20images/IMG_6275.JPG?raw=true)

-### Wiring the Datalogging Shield
+## Connect the Datalogging Shield

+Wiring the datalogger consists of wiring the labeled femaled headers on the datalogger adapter with the corresponding pin on the logging shield.

 ![Datalogger Wiring diagram](https://github.com/b-z-l/Bottle-Sensor/blob/master/resources/SOP%20images/datashield_wiring.jpg)